Introduction to vomiting:

 Is vomiting contagious?

 Hearing, seeing, or smelling someone else vomit will often stimulate your own vomiting center.
-Some of the important causes of vomiting are contagious, but many are not.
+Some of the important causes of it are contagious, but many are not.

 How long does vomiting last?

 Vomiting with most minor illnesses will end within 24 hours.
-When children vomit for longer than that it is important for them to be seen, both to assess their hydration and to diagnose the cause of the vomiting.
+When children vomit for longer than that it is important for them to be seen, both to assess their hydration and to diagnose the cause.

 The evaluation begins with a history and physical examination.
 Often no other tests are necessary.
 The work-up might involve a wide variety of tests, including blood tests, urine tests, or x-rays, depending on what problems are suspected.